uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 - For each start: A session starts, with the messages saved to a json file.
 - A HTML page that can list the sessions, viewing the conversations.
 - Get books
-- Read mail
-- Send mail (pending confirmation or a draft mail)
-- Taking input and saving to garden journal or storing in other journals
+- Taking input and saving to journal
 - Based on conversation, suggest tasks to be added to Trello, or information to be added to tasks in Trello.

 - Finde events (for eksempel jeg sad og skulle finde friluftsspil på Moesgaard, Ragnarok eller Snedronningen, men det var ikke muligt for mig at finde det)
 - At skrive noget til assistenten og så få det tilføjet til dagbog eller idé-bank eller regn-log eller lignende...

-## Things that I typically do manually
+### Things that I typically do manually

 - Check my calendar for the day (work + family)
 - Check the weather for the day